Article Snapshot

 What Information Does a Block Contain?

-Most blocks contain:
+In general, most blocks contain:

 - Transaction data